AlanFermat/2R-robotic-arm-with-neural-network/README.md

 *********************** Construction of Neural Network **********************

+Multi-layer Perceptrons

-The structure of the neural network:
+The topology of the neural network:

     n+1 ----> n/2+1 ----> n/2+1 ---- n